ThatsVie/atlas-the-joy-of-painting-api/README.md

     </div>

-- **Formatted Episode Cards**: Each episode is displayed as a beautifully formatted card, showcasing essential details such as the episode title, season, episode number, air date, subjects, colors, and link to the corresponding Yotube video.
+- **Formatted Episode Cards**: Each episode is displayed as a beautifully formatted card, showcasing essential details such as the episode title, season, episode number, air date, subjects featured, colors used, and link to the corresponding Youtube video.
     <div align="center">

     ![episodecard](https://github.com/user-attachments/assets/b23478a2-4d9f-49e7-8d17-dcf8d44e30e3)